PaulinaChlip/JavaFX-Projects/README.md

 *  a drawing and calculating area project

 ## Microscope project
 allows the user to edit the live footage from either the inbuild camera of the computer, or from the microscope that is connected via USB.
-This project needs to have an added *s* programme running: it catches the frames from the camera and takes care of the buffer.
 In the version published here, in place of the live camera footage, there is a placeholder file, that lets the user see the functionalities being applied even without any camera equipment. **The features implemented in this project can act as picture editing features, allowing for simple image edition as well as comparing pictures, overlaying pictures and saving the newly crated images**.

 Functionalities include:
-* changing brightness, saturation, contrast, negative
+* changing brightness, saturation, contrast;
+* applying the negative of the image;
-* zooming in/out
+* zooming in/out;
-* comparing two images next to each other in Dual Mode
+* comparing two images next to each other in Dual Mode;
-* overlaying another image on top and changing the opacity
+* overlaying another image on top and changing the opacity;
-* saving the edited image
+* saving the edited image;

+If the user wishes to use this project with a inbuild camera or a microscope, they need to:
+* uncomment the commented out part of code in Frames.java file
+* run the **s** programme on their computer, adding the executable permission beforehand (also adding this permission to **s_unilink**)
+* ensure no other programme uses the camera/microscope

 ## Polimorphism project